lemonce/lemonce.net/source/docs/lemoncase2/example.md

 ## A Typical test case
 ---
-A test case that runs only once.
+A test case that runs five times.

 <pre class='sublemon'>
 #TIMES 1